Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree and degree(s) of regularity

-For an inhomogeneous, zero-dimensional ideal $I$, we may interpret the condition $I^{\mathrm{top}}_d=R_d$ for $d\gg0$ as a \textit{genericity} assumption.
-This assumption guarantees that the degree of regularity gives an upper bound on the maximum degree of a polynomial in a Gr\"obner basis of $I$, with respect to any degree compatible term order.
+For a system $\mathcal{F}$ such that $I=(\mathcal{F})$ has finite affine zero locus, we may interpret the condition $\left(\mathcal{F}^{\mathrm{top}}\right)_d=R_d$ for $d\gg0$ as a \textit{genericity} assumption.
+This assumption guarantees that the degree of regularity gives an upper bound on the maximum degree of a polynomial in a Gr\"obner basis of $I$, with respect to any degree-compatible term order.